hexagonkt/hx/hexagon_service/README.md

 ## Docker

-Prior to generate the Docker image, you need to create the service distribution: `./gradlew installDist` After that you can start the whole service stack executing: `docker-compose up -d`
+Prior to generate the Docker image, you need to create the service distribution:
+`./gradlew installDist`.
+After that you can start the whole service stack executing:
+`docker-compose up -d`.